ryansheehy0/RS_Cheat_Sheets/Data_Structures/avl_tree.md

 # AVL Tree
 - Height balance property
    - The height of the node's left and right subtrees differ by only 1 or 1.
-   - Balance factor - left subtree's height - right subtree's height
+   - Balance factor = left subtree's height - right subtree's height
    - Non-existent left or right subtree;s height is -1.
 - Their heights aren't exactly the minimum BST, but they are close(1.5x), still allowing for O(log N).
 - Nodes can store their height, allowing the heightBalance to be calculated in O(N) time.
    - When inserting or removing, these heights have to be updated.

+## Other

 - Rotations are local rearrangements used to maintain the BST ordering while rebalancing the tree.